The Start of Macarthur Community Radio (MCR)

 For 5 years MCR broadcast from Radio House until 1998, when MCR had to vacate the premises in order for the council to pull down the house to make way for a new shopping plaza carpark.

 After putting out the call for an urgent new location in the local papers, an appropriate place was found in a shopping fitout in the City Arcade, Campbelltown.
 This space was generously donated by the at-the-time owner(s) of the City Arcade.
 MCR moved into the new premises promptly within the same year they moved out of Ingleburn, and the City Arcade location became the “New Radio House”.

 City Arcade Years

-After years of travelling around the district MCR had finally found a home, and with that home came a new temporary license that has enabled us to broadcast on a full-time basis.
+After years of travelling around the district MCR We had finally found a home, and with that home came a new temporary license that has enabled us to broadcast on a full-time basis.
 MCR is broadcasting 24 hrs per day.
-In 1999 MCR changed frequencies from 100.5FM to 100.3FM due to conflicting Radio issues with other stations.
+In 1999, MCR changed frequencies from 100.5FM to 100.3FM due to conflicting radio issues with other stations.
 In April 2001, MCR became 2MCR and with it came a new logo.

 The Venue had two studios, a very small green room and a small equipment room